 Day Trading the Forex Market Part-Time

 If you can't trade during stock market hours, you can trade the foreign-exchange (forex) market 24 hours a day during the week, making it a flexible alternative for day traders who only have one to three hours at odd times of the day or night to day trade.

-The Forex market is traded in currency pairs, with the most popular currency pair being the euro and U.S. dollar (EUR/USD).
+Trading the forex market takes place using currency pairs, with the most popular currency pair being the euro and U.S. dollar (EUR/USD).
 Other popular pairs include the GBP/USD, AUD/USD and USD/JPY.
 Each pair tends to be most active during certain periods of the day.
-For an introduction to the Forex market read Think Forex is Confusing?
+For an introduction to the forex market read Think Forex is Confusing?
 Here's What You Need to Know.

-Being a casual day trader is when you day trade whenever you have an urge to or the time permits.
-This isn't recommended, because it typically means you haven't done any real planning, your trading activity has no structure, and since markets act differently at different times of the day, trading at random or casual intervals isn't a good strategic play.
+On the other hand, being a casual day trader means you day trade whenever you have an urge, or when time permits.
+This isn't recommended, because it typically means you haven't done any real planning, your trading activity has no structure, and since markets act differently at different times of the day, trading at random or casual intervals won't make for a good strategic play.

 Part-time traders don't trade all day, but they do trade regularly.
 Casual traders may trade for several days and then take several days off.
 These periods of activity followed by inactivity leave you less sharp, slow your reaction times and make you more susceptible to mistakes.

-Be a part-time day trader, but don't be a casual one.
+You can certainly be a part-time day trader, but don't be a casual one.
 Trade on a desktop or laptop during an allotted time each day, not on your smartphone in a bathroom stall at work.
 If you're casual and unstructured about your trading, you'll experience losses, while those who take trading seriously and work on refining their technique every day will take your money.

-Part-time trading is still serious business.
-Do it right, treat it like a (part-time) job or business, or don't do it at all.
-If you are serious about day trading, read 4 Trading Tips I Give to Every New Day Trader.
+When doing part-time trading, do it right, treat it like a part-time job or business, or don't do it at all.
+If you are serious about day trading, read 4 Trading Tips for Every New Day Trader.

-As indicated, most full-time traders (their only job) end up being part-time, simply because they find that there are only a few hours of the day that produce the best results for their strategies.
-In this way, being an independent part-time trader or an independent full-time trader often end up being the same thing.
+Most full-time traders who rely on trading as their only income end up trading part-time because they find that only a few specific hours of the day produce the best results for their strategies.
+Because of this, being an independent part-time trader or an independent full-time trader often mean the same thing.
 In terms of money, that means not giving up very much profit potential.

-For example, a part-time trader may find that they extract $500/day on average, trading during only the best two to three hours of the day.
-If they traded all day, they would be forced to sit watching their screen during times when good trading opportunities typically don't arise, resulting in a very similar daily profit outcome, but a much lower income per hour of time spent trading.
+For example, a part-time trader may find that they can make $500 per day on average, trading during only the best two to three hours of the day.
+If they forced themselves to trade all day, they would sit and watch their screen during times when good trading opportunities typically don't arise, resulting in a very similar daily profit outcome, but a much lower income per hour of time spent trading.

-Trade the best times of the day for your strategy, and you won't be missing out on a lot of profit (compared to trading all day).
+Trade during the best times of the day for your strategy, and you won't miss out on much profit compared to trading all day.

 Final Word on Being a Part-Time Day Trader

-Yes, you can be a part time day trader, trading stocks, futures or Forex.
-There are times of day that offer the best opportunities, though.
+You can easily day-trade on a part-time basis with stocks, futures or forex.
+Learn the times of day that offer the best trading opportunities for your trading strategy.
 If trading stocks or futures, trading near the official US stock market open or close is your best bet.
-For the Forex market, day trading near the US open, or during the European session, is your best bet.
+For the forex market, day trading near the US open, or during the European session, makes for the best trading time.

-Part-time trading is fine, but trade regularly.
-Casual trading isn't recommended.
-If you "dabble" you're unlikely to gain consistency, making some money but then giving it right back.
+Part-time trading can work well if you trade regularly.
+If you want to casually dabble you're unlikely to gain consistency, meaning you might make some money but then give it right back.
 Learning how to day trade successfully may seem like a full-time job, but once you've mastered your strategy and technique, day trading really only requires part-time hours.